Japanese Ways to Combat the Cold

 Kairo

 A handy little creation to help fight the cold is the kairo.
-These are (usually disposable) pouches filled with activated charcoal and powered iron, amongst other things, that generate heat for ten hours or more via a chemical reaction triggered by being opened or activated by giving them a shake or a scrunch.
+These are (usually disposable) pouches filled with activated charcoal and powered iron, amongst other things, that generate heat for 10 hours or more via a chemical reaction triggered by being opened or activated by giving them a shake or a scrunch.

-They come in various sizes, including a palm-sized hand-warmer type and shoe inserts, as well as bigger, adhesive ones to stick to clothing.
+They come in various sizes, including a palm-sized hand warmer type and shoe inserts, as well as bigger, adhesive ones to stick to clothing.
 The lower back is a popular spot to attach a kairo to.
 They are especially useful if one is spending a long time outdoors and are also good for warming sore muscles.
-Another good place to stick one, particularly if you feel a cold coming on, is just below where the sides of your collar bone meet on your chest.
+Another good place to stick one, particularly if you feel a cold coming on, is just below where the sides of your collarbone meet on your chest.
 The equivalent spot on your back is also good.

 Kairo should not be used when sleeping or near other heating devices.